Inbalc2/GetGrainSize/README.md

 # GetGrainSize

-Analysis of metallography images comparing Melography and Clemex predictions to Ground Truth.
+Analysis of metallography images comparing Melography and Clemex predictions to Ground Truth (GT).

 ## Overview